Icaro-Martins/Icaro-Martins/README.md

 ## 📊 **MY PORTFOLIO – DATA ENGINEER**

 Welcome to in my portfolio of **studies and projects pratical in data engineer**.
-This space was created to demonstrated, in a organized and pratical way, my technical skills, data architecture, and best practices applied in real and simulated projects.
+This space was created to demonstrated, in a organized and pratical way, my technical skills, data architecture and best practices applied in real and simulated projects.

 ## About me